It’s a tough time for fintech marketers to make the case for budget and content creation resources.

 - Support a product launch (45 per cent)

 - Build loyalty with customers (68 per cent)

 Show these figures to your CFO and other key colleagues who hold the purse strings.
 Explain traffic to a company blog is only one way to generate leads and sales.

 Yes, you could ask a B2B fintech writer to produce a long-form blog post about an industry issue like digital payment methods or business tips for international ecommerce merchants.
 But as the CMI screengrab above shows, you can also give them useful information through a diverse content marketing program with newsletters, case studies, ebooks, and whitepapers.

-2. Talk About Return on Investment
+2. Talk About the Potential Return on Investment

 Marketing is often seen as a cost centre.
 Flip that script if you can, by bringing up return on investment (ROI) in budget discussions.

 Up to 95% of financial institutions rely on their websites and social media to engage consumers.
 And 86% of these institutions describe the ROI on digital financial education and resources as ‘positive’ or ‘very positive’.